 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 - Mathematics R1 (or Mathematics S1 and S2) + R2

 - Geosciences (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-10 credits overlap with FYS4240 - Computer based instrumentation and micro controllers
+- 10 credits overlap with FYS4240 – Data Acquisition and Control.

-The course extends over a full semester with 10 hours teaching per week (2 hours of lectures and 8 hours with lab access).
+The course extends over a full semester with 6 hours of teaching per week:

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.